 (time during which an infected person can infect others)

 From about 1 day before symptoms begin and for the first 5 days of the illness.

-There is no specific antiviral treatment against the viruses which cause colds.
-Paracetamol and other medications available from pharmacies may provide relief of symptoms.
-Aspirin should not be given to children under 12 years of age unless specifically recommended by a doctor.
+There is no specific antiviral treatment for the viruses which cause colds.
+However, paracetamol and other medications available from pharmacies may provide relief of symptoms.
+Do not give aspirin to children under 12 years of age unless specifically recommended by a doctor.